Firecracker Developer Setup¶

 log_level: info

-# Credentials to mount into VMs via 9P
+# Host directories to mount into VMs via 9P (map of name -> {source, target, readonly}).

 claude: